apache/apisix/doc/architecture-design.md

 <img src="./images/routes-example.png" width="50%" height="50%">

 We configure all the parameters directly in the Route, it's easy to set up, and each Route has a relatively high degree of freedom.
-But when our Route has more repetitive configurations (such as enabling the same plugin configuration or upstream information), once we need update these same properties, we have to traverse all the Routes and modify them, so it adding a lot of complexity of management and maintenance.
+But when our Route has more repetitive configurations (such as enabling the same plugin configuration or upstream information), once we need update these same properties, we have to traverse all the Routes and modify them, so it's adding a lot of complexity of management and maintenance.

 The shortcomings mentioned above are independently abstracted in APISIX by the two concepts [Service](#service) and [Upstream](#upstream).